CanKeles5/CENG502-Spring2023/Keles/Readme.md

 We have not managed to preserve the accuracy of the model fully.
 When pruning the models, we need to fine tune the layers for a few epochs on the ImageNet dataset.
 While authors state that fine tuning a single layer is very computationally cheap, in our PyTorch implementation training a model with only a single layer unfreezed still takes a lot of time.
 We fine tuned our models on the ImageNet-mini dataset which is a ...
-We have achived to reduce the number of FLOPs by %aa.aa while dropping the accuracy of the model by %bbb.bbb on the ImageNet-Mini validation set.
+We have achived to reduce the number of FLOPs by %33 while dropping the accuracy of the model by %15 on the ImageNet-Mini validation set.
+We could not preserve the accuracy of the model most probably due to not being able to fine tune the layers long enough.
+We have started an experiment that fine tunes each layer on the whole dataset but due to time and resource constraints we do not currently have results to present right now.
+The losses seem promising and we are confident that if we fine tuned on the whole dataset, the performance drop would be much smaller.

+The reduction of number of FLOPs depends on the number of pruned patches, in our experiments we have seen that a reduction of %17 to %40 percent in the number of FLOPs is achivable.

 - Accucacy: How much can we maintain?
 - FLOPs: Did we improve the efficiency of the model?